When are tours available?

 How many people can be on the tour at one time?

 In the interest of everyone’s health and safety, the tour is limited to the visitor center and the grounds of the plantation.
 At this time, the mansion is not open due to space constraints.
-A self-guided tour of the grounds will be available.
+A self-guided or guided tour, your choice, of the grounds will be available.

 What is the definition of a household for these tours?